 It is important to know that CPZ assignments are based on the time of day a sergeant works and previous history regarding crime trends and calls for service in each CPZ.
 While the entire patrol division is responsible for coverage of the city as a whole, Patrol/CPZ Sergeants will ensure that proper communication occurs throughout the police department, to include the Community Resource Division (Crime Prevention, School Resource Unit and Crime Analysis), and that the appropriate resources are utilized for problem-solving efforts.
 This will ensure that problems will be addressed effectively, regardless of the time in which they occur.

-Please include your name, phone number, the CPZ you are in, and a detailed comment (including any pertinent addresses).
+If you email the Police, please include your name, phone number, the CPZ you are in, and a detailed comment (including any pertinent addresses).
 The information will be given to the appropriate Sergeant.

-Police Dispatch (Emergency) 911
+- Police Dispatch (Emergency): 911

 - Police Dispatch (Non-emergency): 801-840-4000